 Issue 1

-Kent City Schools has placed a 9.8 mil operating levy (Issue 1) on the May 5th Primary Election ballot.
+Kent City Schools has placed a 9.8 mill operating levy (Issue 1) on the May 5th Primary Election ballot.

-This funding is required to maintain current service levels and address a projected $11 million deficit after the district successfully stretched 2013 levy funds for 13 years - nearly triple their expected lifespan.
+This funding is required to maintain current service levels and address a projected $6.8 Million cash balance deficit after the district successfully stretched 2013 levy funds for 13 years - more than triple the expected lifespan.

 Daily Cost